Test pipeline observability

 4. Configure anomaly detection

-You can also use the Davis for Workflows action in your workflow to detect anomalies in test/build executions, such as unusually long durations compared to historical data.
+You can also use the AI in Workflows - Predictive Maintenance of Cloud Disks action in your workflow to detect anomalies in test/build executions, such as unusually long durations compared to historical data.
 This information helps to maintain and optimize test environments.

 5. Validate and optimize the implementation